FirmoDaniel/MS1-HELP-TO-GROW/README.md

 While pensions are highly tax efficient they are not without their pitfalls
 * The government can, and has, raided private pensions in recessionary times.
-* Most providers demand a1-3% annual commission even if your investment value falls.
+* Most providers demand a 1-3% annual commission even if your investment value falls.
 Not to mention other costs like allocation/ management fees.
 * By their nature they have a long time horizon with sharp penalties for early access in case of emergency.

-Depending on the users age and end-goals, our community offers a personalized diversification strategy to ensure our investors avoid the big mistakes people often make with a pension-only approach.
+Depending on user age and end-goals, our community offers a personalized diversification strategy to ensure our investors avoid the big mistakes people often make with a pension-only approach.

 ![User Story 1 ScreenShot](screenshots/ux2-screenshot.png)

 ### Wireframes
-Wireframes pdf’s are included in the project in a separate folder appropriately marked ‘wireframe’.
+Wireframe pdf’s are included in the project in a separate folder appropriately marked ‘wireframe’.

 ## Features
 ### Existing Features